k98kurz/mycelium-network-specification/draft-spec.md

-document specifies the method by which autonomous networks gain their domain identifiers; the address format; the mechanism used by each node to determine its address; the mechanism used by each peer to validate each address self-assignment it encounters; the mechanism by which changes in routing or policy propagate through the network; route table construction; a system for bridging between networks; a tunneling system; a rudimentary routing and route discovery system; a set of security models used for spam protection, privacy, peer trust scores, peer reliability tracking, bandwidth allocation and reciprocity, and Sybil attack resistance.
+document specifies the method by which autonomous networks gain their domain identifiers; the address format; the mechanism used by each node to determine its address; the mechanism used by each peer to validate each address assignment it encounters; the mechanism by which changes in routing or policy propagate through the network; route table construction; a system for bridging between networks; a tunneling system; a rudimentary routing and route discovery system; a set of security models used for spam protection, privacy, peer trust scores, peer reliability tracking, bandwidth allocation and reciprocity, and Sybil attack resistance.
 As an additional benefit of the protocol's use of Ed25519 digital signatures, each autonomous network will have a built-in public key directory, and these directories combine to form a distributed hash table.
 Peers discover each other through gossip about the DHT and use ephemeral ECDHE to provide forward secrecy.
 The exact structure of packets is beyond the scope of this document, but some general guidelines are proposed.
 Finally, potential transport, session, and application layer protocols as well as upgrades to Mycelium version and network configuration are explored.

 ## Table of Contents